SHADOW DRAMA, SHADOW PLAYS - HOW TO & RESOURCES

 - Narrators can stand to the side while shadow actors move or pose certain lines of scripture/action.

-- Minimal amount of costuming needed.
+- A minimal amount of costumes are needed.

-- Minimal set up.
+- Minimal setup.

 - They're fun to watch too.

-- Plastic Shower Curtain: stretched on a frame and attached with big black office binder clips .
+- Plastic Shower Curtain: stretched on a frame and attached with big black office binder clips.